| Jerry Springer was born in London in 1944 as his family fled from the Holocaust. At age 5, Jerry emigrated to New York City

 celebrity/variety show.
 It is set to air in fall 1999.
 Earlier this year, Springer spent a week in London standing in for

 the vacationing morning host of This Morning, England's equivalent to the Today Show.
-Jerry Springer: Too Hot For

 TV has become the hottest selling video nationally and internationally.
 The video series features clips and out takes from